 Shothole borer (Scolytus rugulosus)

-Ambrosia beetle (Xyleborus spp.)
+Ambrosia beetle (Xyleborinus spp.)

 Pest description and crop damage Shothole borers are small beetles that were introduced to North America and have been found in the PNW since the early 1900s.
 They are pests of forest trees, ornamental shade trees, and shrubs as well as fruit trees.
-Apple, pear, cherry, and plum all are attacked.
-Borers are primarily a problem on injured or stressed plants, but healthy trees growing adjacent to blocks of neglected trees also may be attacked.
+Apple, pear, cherry, and plum are attacked.
+Borers are primarily a problem on injured or stressed plants, but healthy trees growing adjacent to blocks of neglected trees or infested woodpiles may be attacked.
 The adult shothole borer is a brownish black beetle about 0.08 inch long.
 The larvae are white, legless, and about 0.17 inch long.
 A similar wood-boring beetle, the ambrosia beetle, is about 0.12 inch long, dark brown or black, and covered with yellowish hairs.
 The larva is pinkish-white, legless, cylindrical, and 0.17 inch long when mature.
 Larvae and adults of both these species bore into the cambial and vascular tissues of trees, weakening them and causing wilting and dieback of individual stems and branches.
 Trunks and branches can be completely riddled with galleries.

 Ambrosia beetle overwinters as a mature larva, pupa, or adult in galleries in the tree.
-When spring temperatures exceed 65° F, the females become active, fly to susceptible hosts, and bore into the tree.
+When spring temperatures exceed 65° F, the females become active, fly to susceptible hosts and bore into the tree.
 Eggs are laid in the gallery, and as they develop, the female carefully tends them and cultivates ambrosia fungus for them to eat.
 The females usually remove excrement or wood dust from the tunnels, and this, along with the uniform width of the galleries, distinguishes them from other wood-boring beetles.
 Young adults can be found tightly packed in the galleries in midsummer, where they remain until the following spring.
 There is only one generation per year.

 Pest monitoring Periodically scout tree trunks and lower branches for presence of adult beetles, particularly between June to July and between September and October.
 Examine branches in late spring for holes 0.08 inch in diameter that often ooze sap and sawdust.
 These beetles are particularly attracted to unhealthy trees.